CSCfi/csc-user-guide/docs/apps/qiime.md

 Note that many Qiime tasks involve heavy computing.
 Thus, these tasks should be executed as batch jobs.
 Qiime needs to have access to a local node specific file system for handling temporary data.
-This kind of directory is available on the NVME nodes of Puhti.
+This kind of directory is available on the NVME nodes of Puhti-rhel7.
 Therefore, you must include a request for NVME space in your batch job file.

 The easiest way to start using Qiime is to use command `sinteractive` to launch an interactive batch job: